pluggdapps/pluggdapps/README.rst

 To hack the guts of pluggdapps check-out the source code from `github <https://github.com/prataprc/pluggdapps>`_ or from `google-code <http://code.google.com/p/pluggdapps>`_.
-Note that the orginal repository is maintained with mercurial.
+Note that the orginal repository is maintained using mercurial.